What to consider when deciding whether to borrow against your home’s value

 The fixed interest rate for each LOCK will be based on the Bank’s prevailing fixed home equity installment loan interest rates at the time of your request, excluding any promotional rates that may be in effect at the time of the LOCK.

-For each LOCK, you will be required to sign a Sub-Loan Conversion Agreement, the original principal amount must be at least $5,000, and the term cannot exceed ten years.
+For each LOCK, you will be required to sign a Sub-Loan Conversion Agreement, the original principal amount must be at least $5,000, and the term cannot exceed fifteen years.
 You may have a maximum of three LOCKs outstanding at any time.